-Everyone has their own love language, which is their way of showing the people in their lives that they care deeply about them.
+Everyone has their own “love language,” which is their way of showing the people in their lives that they care deeply about them.
 These love languages are as varied and unique as the languages people speak from country to country.
-Even so, there are several actions which, when performed by an introvert, should make you feel especially appreciative in the knowledge that they love you – so much so that they would go against their usual patterns of behavior.
+Even so, there are several actions which, when performed by someone with an introverted personality, should make you feel especially appreciative in the knowledge that they love you – so much so that they would go against their usual patterns of behavior.

 Here are five little signs that an introvert cares about you: